Just Mercy: Box office

 Just Mercy grossed $36 million in the United States and Canada, and $14.4 million in other territories, for a worldwide total of $50.4 million.

-On its first day of limited release, the film was opened alongside Spies in Disguise, Little Women, and 1917; the wide expansion of Uncut Gems occurred this date.
-The film made $81,072 from four theaters.
+On its first day of limited release, the film made $81,072 from four theaters.
 Just Mercy made $105,000 in its opening weekend, December 27–29, for a five-day total of $228,072.
 The film grossed $425,862 over the 15 days of limited release.
-It took in $3.7 million on the first day of wide release, including $800,000 from Thursday-night previews.
+It took in $3.7 million on the first day of wide release, including $800,000 from Thursday night previews.
 The film made a total of $10 million over the weekend, finishing fourth at the box office.
 Just Mercy grossed $5.8 million over its second weekend of wide release, and $7.5 million over the full four-day Martin Luther King Jr. Day holiday, finishing seventh.

 Accolades

+Legacy

+In 2024, Just Mercy was used in a psychology study by Stanford University.
+The researchers concluded that, after watching the film, the study's participants had an increased empathic understanding of formerly incarcerated people.